comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    various things).
 Finally, we have updated the parameterised `m` and `n` values to smaller ones, as this construction for `R` is numerically unstable.
 #.
 Exercise 2.10.
 Added a .conj() to the orthonormality test.
+And
+   edited the docstring to clarify that it is the reduced QR.
 #.
 Exercises 2, made copies to allow comparison with in-place work.